ianunruh/ianunruh.com/_posts/2014-05-14-monitor-everything-part-3.md

 We currently have a system that looks like the above image.
 This will support a small amount of nodes, but provides no load balancing or high availability.
 Of course, depending on the importance you place on logs, this may not matter at all.

-If you do place importance on your logs, or have a high volume of logs, proceed to the next few reference architectures.
+If retention of logs is important, or you're receiving a high volume of logs, refer to the reference architectures below.

 ### Scaling out Redis

 ![Simple broker architecture w/ load balancing](/images/simple-broker-lb.png)

 If we fire up multiple Redis instances on the same node, we get a bit more availability if we need to do Redis upgrades or restarts.
-There are a plethora of tutorials on the Internet for this, like [this question on ServerFault](http://serverfault.com/questions/183999/how-do-i-configure-another-instance-of-redis-on-ubuntu).
+There are a plethora of tutorials on the Internet for this.
+In a few minutes, I put together [an install script](https://gist.github.com/ianunruh/4332ad3d341a34bdb2f9) that handles multiple Redis instances.

 On the indexer, add additional inputs for each Redis instance.

 ```
 input {